Cookies

 It's the next phase in the evolution of Liverpool's iconic northern docklands and one of Europe's largest regeneration projects.
 This is a once in a generation opportunity to create neighbourhoods that offer low carbon homes, great places to work and inspiring venues and spaces to visit for leisure and events.

 Last year we asked you about our plans to create a new 1.9 hectare (4.7 acres) Central Park.
-This was granted planning consent last month and you can see information about this and our previous consultation on the Central Park page.
+This was granted planning consent last year and you can see information about this and our previous consultation on the Central Park page.
 We're thrilled that the next stage in the journey is to update our Masterplan.

 The story so far...